 Alzheimer’s — a progressive, neurodegenerative condition — is characterized by memory loss and cognitive impairments.
 Early warning signs include confusion regarding habitual tasks and severe changes to behavior.
 But are there any less intuitive signals to watch out for?

-Understanding the early alarm bells might allow us to target the basic risk factors before it gets the chance to set in, since Alzheimer’s has no cure and treatments currently focus on the management of symptoms.
+Understanding the early alarm bells might allow us to target the basic risk factors before it gets the chance to set in, since Alzheimer’s has no cure and

 Now, specialists are asking whether there might be other avenues for exploration when it comes to early warning signs.
 A new study led by Prashanthi Vemuri — from the Department of Radiology at the Mayo Clinic in Rochester, MN — suggests that older people who struggle with excessive sleepiness during the daytime may be at risk of Alzheimer’s disease.